 Enabling enterprise single sign-on also affects the iOS and Android versions of the Zendesk mobile app.
 Once enabled, just as with the web version of your Zendesk, agents and administrators have to enter their SSO credentials on the mobile device.

-For enterprise-level single sign-on, Zendesk supports JWT (JSON Web Token) and SAML (Secure Assertion Markup Language).
-JWT is only available to Team, Professional, and Enterprise accounts.
-SAML is only available to Professional and Enterprise accounts.
-Both options accomplish the same thing: remotely authenticating your users and allowing them access to your Zendesk.
-However, JWT can be considered more of a custom implementation whereas SAML is supported by many services that you can more easily integrate with your corporate user authentication system (for example, Active Directory and LDAP).
+- Secure Assertion Markup Language (SAML) is available only to Professional and Enterprise accounts.
+SAML is supported by many services that you can more easily integrate with your corporate user authentication system (for example, Active Directory and LDAP).
 These services include Okta, OneLogin, and PingIdentity.

 If you decide to use enterprise single sign-on for both end-users and agents, you can use the same option for both groups or a different option for each group.
 For example, you can choose SAML for both groups, JWT for both groups, or SAML for one group and JWT for the other.
-To use a different option for each group, you need to set up a primary SSO method for users who go to Zendesk to sign in, and a non-primary method for users who use the identity-provider-initiated sign-in.
-For more details, please submit a request on our website or send an email to firstname.lastname@example.org.
+To use both JWT and SAML for one group, you need to set up a primary SSO method for users who go to Zendesk to sign in, and a non-primary method for users who use the identity-provider-initiated sign-in.

 Enabling enterprise single sign-on means that you're bypassing Zendesk and authenticating your users externally.
 The advantage to using enterprise single sign-on is that you have complete control over your users, behind your firewall.
 You authenticate your users once, against your own secure user authentication system, and then grant them access to many other resources both inside and outside of your firewall.
 Imagine signing into your corporate network and then having quick access to the many other cloud-based services you use each day (Salesforce, JIRA, your wiki, Google Apps, and of course your Zendesk) without having to sign in to each one separately.